qxp1011/PFQ-pcap/README.md

 PFQ_CAPLEN        | Override the snaplen value.
 PFQ_RX_SLOTS      | Define the RX queue length of the socket.
 PFQ_TX_SLOTS      | Define the TX queue length of the socket.
-PFQ_TX_QUEUE      | Set the HW queue passed to the driver.
+PFQ_TX_QUEUE      | Set the TX HW queue passed to the driver.
-PFQ_TX_NODE       | Set the core for the TX kthread (optional) PFQ_TX_BATCH      | Set the batch length enabled for transmission.
+PFQ_TX_NODE       | Set the core for the TX kthread (optional) PFQ_TX_BATCH      | Set the transmission batch length.
 PFQ_COMPUTATION   | Set the PFQ/lang computation for the group.

 Configuration Files
 -------------------

-In addition to the environment variables, it is possible to specify a configuration file, on per-socket basis.
+In addition to the environmnet variables it is also possible to specify a configuration file, on per-socket basis.
 This solve the problem of passing different values to multiple pcap devices in multi-threaded applications.